Stop Using Those Old Click-Through-Rate Benchmarks

 - 0.77% in Display

-The blog goes even one step further and provides CTR, CPC, CVR, and CPA by industry, giving even more granularity and accuracy in understanding how your AdWords campaigns stack up against the industry as well as how they give realistic expectations of what you can expect from your PPC campaign.
+The blog provides average CTR, CPC, CVR, and CPA by industry, providing even more granularity and accuracy for understanding how your AdWords campaigns stack up in your industry.
+These industry-specific benchmarks will also help you set realistic expectations for what you can expect from your PPC campaign.

-Similarly, although these new benchmarks are great to have, an established account should continue to focus more on historical performance and improving the account based on established metrics specific to their region and industry.
+Similarly, although these new benchmarks are great to have, your strategy for an established account should continue to focus more on historical performance and improving the account based on established metrics specific to its region and industry.

-This blog post was updated and re-posted in March 2018 to reflect most up-to-date statistics.
+This blog post was updated and re-posted January 2019 to reflect the most up-to-date statistics.